 2017.
-NDC makes deal to acquire adjoining auto clinic, increases plan to over 50,000 sq ft, does not use that “new” space to add any public use back in, releases a three-story glass design received as “Bethesda style.”
+NDC makes deal to acquire adjoining auto clinic, increases plan to over 50,000 sq ft of offices, retail, and restaurants (no housing).
+They do not use that “new” space to add any public use back in.
+The loading zone remains on Carroll (the state highway) as a lay-by lane.
+Three-story glass design received as “Bethesda style.”

 April 2018.
 Community Vision hosts a packed Town Hall with State Highway Administration.
 Residents and Fire Chief express concerns about safety and traffic issues created by plan.

 April 2018.
 NDC submits revised plans with funkier facade but maintaining 50,000 sf size.
 Images portrayed from a high vantage point continue to minimize perceived size of development.

 May 2018.
 NDC and Co-op, unable to reach a plan for Co-op accommodation during and after construction, agree to mediation funded by City.